LF-digitala-kanaler/LFDS/content/components/web/forms/dropdown.md

       A dropdown provides the user with a number of options from which they are to choose one or several, just like [radio buttons](../forms/radio-buttons) and [checkboxes](../forms/checkbox).
 That means that you as a designer need to decide whether to use a dropdown or radio buttons/checkboxes.
 As a simple rule of thumb, use radio buttons/checkboxes if you a have five or fewer options and dropdown if you have six or more.
 There are however also other considerations which can come into play (here is a good and brief [article on considerations](https://blog.prototypr.io/7-rules-of-using-radio-buttons-vs-drop-down-menus-fddf50d312d1) you should take into account).

+      <div class="Callout"><strong class="Callout__title">Never use this component in other devices than desktop </strong><p class="Callout__text">If the user is on a mobile or tablet their devices' native select functionality should be used for accessibility reasons.
+It is important that the custom select functionality is disabled and instead use the default native select element when the user is not using the desktop application.</p></div>

       We have two main variations of dropdowns, with some common traits: